uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

 \
 **During workshop**
+- [ ] As the helper you are in charge of the sticky notes.
 - [ ] Be attentive: look actively for sticky notes coming up – and if participants look lost during lessons.
 - [ ] If you see that a lot of sticky notes come up or that many participants get lost, gently interrupt the co-instructor so that all participants can catch up.
+- [ ] Before lunch break, pass around sticky notes for a mid-day feedback round, so instructors can make any needed adjustments for the group.

 \
 **After workshop**
+- [ ] Do another round of stick note feedback that can be used in an immediate post-workshop feedback round with instructors and helpers.
 - [ ] Leave the seminar room clean and orderly; make sure that no equipment is left, windows are closed, and lights are off.
-- [ ] A few days after the workshop, the closing instructor must **write a summary of the feedback and general impressions** from the workshop and send these to the co-instructors and helpers.
+- [ ] A few days after the workshop, the closing instructor must **write a summary of the feedback and general impressions** from the workshop and send these to the co-instructors and helpers (tip: keep the sticky notes from the feedback rounds to use for information).

 </blockquote></details>
 </li>